What to do if you suspect a scam call

 The three messages to look out for are:

-• Warning: Potential Fraud: The call may be fraudulent.
-This message is applied to calls with spoofed numbers (when a scammer falsifies the number to make it look legitimate so you're tricked into answering it) or suspicious calling patterns.
+The call may be fraudulent.
+It applies to calls with a spoofed number (when a scammer disguises the caller ID) or suspicious calling patterns.

-• Unverified: Overseas Call: The call appears to be from a local mobile number, but our network detects the call is coming from overseas and may be suspicious.
-This message will only appear for suspicious calls.
+The call appears to be local but our network detects the call to be from overseas and may be suspicious.

 Top tips to avoid scams

-If you get a call from a number you don't know, it's best to let it go to voicemail.
-And if you're not sure if a caller is who they say they are, it's ok to hang up.
-Also, if you miss a call and feel unsure, the Scam Protect alert will appear in your missed call log.
+If you don’t recognise a number, let it go to voicemail.
+If something feels off, it’s okay to hang up.
+If you miss a call and feel unsure, Telstra Scam Protect alerts will appear in your missed call log.

-Never use the contact details given by a caller, written in an email or an SMS.
+Never use contact details provided in a call, email or SMS.
 Scammers can easily impersonate someone calling from a major company or organisation.

 Scammers like to create a sense of urgency.
 That's why it's so important to stop and check